TheTuringTacoTales/TuringTaqueria-FastApi/README.md

 We welcome contributions and suggestions to improve this application.
 Please feel free to submit issues and pull requests.

 ## License
-This project is open source and available under [INSERT_LICENSE_HERE].
+This project is open source and available under BSD 3-Clause License.

 Stay tuned for more updates and happy coding!